evcxr/evcxr/evcxr_repl/README.md

 ## Installation and Usage

+Make sure you've got a recent version of rust installed.
+Evcxr's dependencies often make use of new Rust features shortly after they're stabilized, so it's not uncommon that the latest release of Evcxr will end up requiring the latest version of rustc.

 Before you install the REPL, you must download a local copy of Rust's source code:
 ```sh
 $ rustup component add rust-src